Joe Reitz

-Joseph David Reitz (born August 24, 1985) is a former American football offensive tackle who played seven seasons for the Indianapolis Colts of the National Football League (NFL).
+Joseph David Reitz (born August 24, 1985) is an American former professional football player who was an offensive tackle for the Indianapolis Colts of the National Football League (NFL).
 He was signed by the Baltimore Ravens as an undrafted free agent in 2008.
 He attended Western Michigan University where he played college basketball and not football.

 College basketball career

 Reitz was an all-state high school football player at Hamilton Southeastern High School, but he decided to play college basketball at Western Michigan University.
 He finished as the third all-time leading scorer and rebounder.
 Reitz also played in more games than any other player in WMU men's basketball history.

 In his senior season, Reitz helped lead the Broncos to a Mid-American Conference West Division title and was named First-team All-MAC for both the regular season and conference tournament.
 Reitz was also a member of the Academic All-MAC Team.